sammy-r-touchet/Rockhopper_Water_Prototype/README.md

 The waves are generated randomly, so they will appear differently on every restart.

 ## Purpose
 This prototype, as provided, is intended as example of recent code I've created independently.
+It is not fully featured as a result.

 ## Files
 C# Source code can be found under /Assets/Scripts.